Start with Your Prop

 - With your hands on the prop wrench and the blade of the prop pressed against the underside of the Prop Stop, you can then torque the outboard prop nut loose until the nut is off the threads and the prop can be pulled off.

 Pro Tip: Especially for anyone who can admit that they aren't as mechanical, when you remove the nuts and washers from your outboard prop, keep them in the same order that they need to be in to go back on in the same way.

 Additionally, if you take the prop off, it's always good to check the prop shaft every once in a while to make sure there's no fishing line or other stuff on there that can damage your seals.
 Just be sure to put your new prop on and put the fasteners on in the correct order, then use your Prop Stop and Prop wrench to tighten the prop.

-Aside from mid-season maintenance, you may also want to follow this same process to switch out your prop for different lake conditions.
+Not only is this process is an important one for fishing boat maintenance, but it also applies when you're going between different types of water since it can be helpful to switch props for different lake conditions.
 For example, if you’re going from smaller lakes or rivers where you’ve been using a larger 3-blade prop, you may want to go to a smaller 4-blade prop.
 For me, this is going to be particularly important when going to Lake Ontario and the St. Lawrence River, where I’m going to need more lift instead of speed.
 Better lift is always better when you're going to rough water and you will need to keep the bow up better and give you a better hole shot.